Press brakes process sheet metal by applying force to the punches and die.

 If the length of the workbench is incorrect, the die or other components may be damaged.

-Due to the small angle and fewer materials used in the manufacture of acute angle dies, such as gooseneck die, they are not inclined to withstand heavy loads.
+Due to the slight angle and fewer materials used in the manufacture of acute angle dies, such as gooseneck dies, they are not inclined to withstand heavy loads.